krasimir/hocbox/README.md

 <Component />

 // sometime after that
-set({ text: 'Hello', name: 'World' });
+set({ text: 'Hello' });

-// we triggered a new render and we have "Hello World" on the screen
+// we triggered a new render and we have "Hello" on the screen
 ```